opendaylight/netvirt/docs/specs/new-sfc-classifier.rst

 **Ingress SFC Service (SFF) Flows:**

 The following flows are an approximation of what the Ingress SFC service (SFF) pipeline will look like.
-Notice there are 2 tables defined as follows:
+Notice there are 3 tables defined as follows:

-- table 150: SFF TransportIngress table.
+- table 83: SFF TransportIngress table.
    - Only allows NSH packets to proceed into the SFF

+- tables 84 and 85 are not used for NSH

-- table 151: SFF NextHop table.
+- table 86: SFF NextHop table.
    - Set the destination of the next SF

-- tables 152 and 153 are not used for NSH

-- table 158: SFF TransportEgress table.
+- table 87: SFF TransportEgress table.
    - Prepare the packet for egress

 The final table numbers may change depending on how they are assigned